Attilioo/Attilioo/README.md

 I'm a Software Developer based in :uk:

-- 🖥️: I have experience as a Front-End Developer and Creative Director.

 - :seedling: I enjoy everything tech and staying up to date on trends and new technologies.

 - 💪 👨‍🍳 In my free time, I train, cook and play competitive games!